 Raistrick, D Index to Legal Citations and Abbreviations.
 3rd ed.
 2008.
 Law Ref.
 K 51

-Most case-law is available in electronic format either on a subscription service such as Lexis Library, Westlaw or LawTel or more recent cases are available via free websites such as BIALLI or the UK Judiciary website.
+Most case-law is available in electronic format either on a subscription service such as Lexis Library, Westlaw or LawTel or more recent cases are available via free websites such as BIALLI.

-Both Lexis and Westlaw provide the facility to search via citation just click on Cases and use the Find by citation field and just type in the citation you do not need square brackets or capitalisation.
+Both Lexis and Westlaw provide the facility to search via citation just click on Cases and using the Find by citation field, just type in the citation.
+N.B. you do not need square brackets or capitalisation.

 Click on Cases and search using the Party Names field.